 More than 322 works of art, including paintings, sculptures, works on paper and mixed media, have been procured through purchase and donation.
 Many of the acquired works had been previously stored in less-than-ideal environments, resulting in the need for substantial conservation efforts to prepare them for long-term exhibition.

-Among these are eight paintings and one work on paper for which conservation is being funded by the Bank of America Art Conservation Project.
-The conservation process will comprise cleaning, varnish removal, consolidation, inpainting, relining, re-stretching, preservation through proper housing, mounting and safe handling.
+Among these are eight paintings and one work on paper for which conservation was funded by the Bank of America Art Conservation Project.
+The conservation process comprised cleaning, varnish removal, consolidation, inpainting, relining, re-stretching, preservation through proper housing, mounting and safe handling.

 Spanning the course of two centuries, the selected works were created by both noted and lesser-known artists:

-Thelma Johnson Streat was a painter who produced several renowned works for the Works Progress Administration (WPA) in the 1940s.
+Thelma Johnson Streat (American.
+1912–1959) was a painter who produced several renowned works for the Works Progress Administration (WPA) in the 1940s.

-John Biggers, painter, printmaker and teacher, was known in the 1930s and 1940s for his social realist narrative murals and later in life for his 1962 award-winning illustrated book, Ananse: The Web of Life in Africa.
+John Biggers (American, 1924 – 2001), painter, printmaker and teacher, was known in the 1930s and 1940s for his social realist narrative murals and later in life for his 1962 award-winning illustrated book, Ananse: The Web of Life in Africa.

-Thornton Dial, Sr. spent the first half of his life working in heavy industry, building highways and later boxcars at the Pullman Standard Plant, before becoming a self-taught painter, illustrator and found-art sculptor.
+Thornton Dial (American 1928 – 2016) spent the first half of his life working in heavy industry, building highways and later boxcars at the Pullman Standard Plant, before becoming a self-taught painter, illustrator and found-art sculptor.

-Hughie Lee-Smith was a painter and teacher who worked under the WPA and the United States Navy in the 1930s and 1940s and went on to teach at New York’s Art Students League for 15 years.
-Late in life, he was commissioned to paint the official City Hall portrait of Mayor David Dinkins.
+Hughie Lee-Smith (American, 1915 – 1999) was a painter and teacher who worked under the WPA and the United States Navy in the 1930s and 1940s and went on to teach at New York’s Art Students League for 15 years.
+Late in life, he was commissioned to paint the official City Hall portrait of New York Mayor David Dinkins.

-Mavis Pusey was a printmaker and abstract painter who studied at New York’s Art Students League in the mid-1940s.
+Mavis Pusey (American, 1931 – 2019) was a printmaker and abstract painter who studied at New York’s Art Students League in the mid-1940s.
 She would spend the next several decades living and working in London, Paris and New York.

-Edward Clark was an early pioneer of postwar era abstract painting who studied at the Art Institute of Chicago and the Academy de la Grande Chaumiere in Paris.
+Ed Clark (American, 1926 – 2019) was an early pioneer of postwar era abstract painting who studied at the Art Institute of Chicago and the Academy de la Grande Chaumiere in Paris.
 His work was widely exhibited in Modernist circles.

-Purvis Young, while briefly imprisoned as a young man, was inspired by the works of the African American urban muralists who created “freedom walls” in Chicago and Detroit.
+Purvis Young (American, 1943 – 2010), while briefly imprisoned as a young man, was inspired by the works of the African American urban muralists who created “Freedom Walls” in Chicago, Detroit and other cities.
 He went on to create his own murals on the boarded-up buildings in his Miami neighborhood, the heart of which was demolished to make way for a new interstate highway.